 As required by N.J.S.A.
-40A:14:78-3, Fire District No. 1 Township of Wall adopts an annual budget which is voted on by the legal voters of the district on the third Saturday in February.
+40A:14:78-3, Fire District No. 1 Township of Wall must adopt an annual budget.
 Budgetary comparison schedules have been prepared to document compliance with budgetary requirements.

 Notes to Financial Statements

 The notes to the financial statements provide additional information that is essential to a full understanding of the data provided in the district-wide and fund financial statements.
 The notes to the financial statements are an integral part of the financial statements.